tytydraco/yessleep/out/We_created_VR_to_reunite_people_with_their_dead_loved_ones_We_were_so_wrong.md

 "What the fuck do you mean monetize?
 What do you mean keep coming back?!"
 I reached for the microphone button but Trevor stopped me.

-"The company wants to turn this into a business.
+"The company wants to turn this into a business, Molly.
 If they get closure on the first session they won't be repeat customers.
 We need them to want to come back."

 "I never agreed to this!"
 I exclaimed, and Edward muttered, "Yeah, you weren't in those meetings."

 In the chamber, Mary was hugging desperately at the air.

 "No, baby, I won't leave, don't worry, I won't leave!"

+“I don’t want to die again, Mommy,” Elaine whimpered.
+Now they were both crying.

 "Get her out of there," I said, reaching for another button, and when Trevor tried to stop me again I shoved him away with a surprising amount of strength.
 I hit the kill switch.